Skip to content

 with self._tags.touch(tag.JOURNAL_UPDATED):

-writer = self._journal.writer(origin)
+writer = self._journal.writer(self.shards, origin)

 try: